jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **It is ok to change your mind.** Ability to change your mind based on existing or new information is a super power.
 Don't stick on to a bad decision.

-- **Minimize long term regret.**  Will you care about it in the future?
-One way to differentiate stuff that matters vs that doesn't matter is to ask yourself if you'll care about it in the future?
+- **Minimize long term regret.** One way to differentiate stuff that matters vs that doesn't matter is to ask yourself if you'll care about it in the future?
 Fake stuff that matters usually has a sharp peak of seeming to matter in the near term but actually does not matter in the future.
 When making a decision project yourself forward to age 80 and say, "Okay, now I'm looking back on my life.
 I want to minimize the number of regrets I have".

 - **Optimize for speed.** If a decision is reversible, the biggest risk is moving too slow.
 If a decision is irreversible, the biggest risk is moving too fast.

-- **Over and above all, make decisions.** There is nothing worse than sitting on decision that needs to made.
-Get better at it.
-Give yourself +2 for every right decision, 0 for every wrong decision, -2 for every decision that you don't make.
-Write down the pros and cons of the decisions and make it.

 - **Listen to your gut.** Don’t ignore your instincts.
 Believe in yourself.
 Sometimes your intuition already knows what is right.
 Don’t let the noise of other opinions drown your own inner voice.
-And most important, have the courage to follow your heart and intuition, they somehow already know what you truly want to become.
+Have the courage to follow your heart and intuition, they somehow already know what you truly want to become.
 Everything else is secondary.

 - **Reduce decision fatigue.** Decision making ability can get fatigued when you use it over and over again.
 Take the time to plan out, simplify, and automate the repeated decisions.
-Automating decisions will free up your mental mental space and give you more time for making important choices.
+Automating decisions will free up your mental space and give you more time for making important choices.

 - **Analyse decisions.** What did you know before hand?
 What didn’t you know before hand?
 What were the range of possibilities and what outcome you expected?
 What happened?

+- **Over and above all, make decisions.** There is nothing worse than sitting on decision that needs to made.
+Get better at it.
+Give yourself +2 for every right decision, 0 for every wrong decision, -2 for every decision that you don't make.
+Write down the pros and cons of the decisions and make it.

 #### **Goals**